How to Apply a Denim Paint Faux Finish To Your Walls…

 Moving into the last day of the process now!
 Here is a video clip showing the process for these next steps:

 Leaving baseboard/ceiling tape in place, go ahead and remove all the vertical panel taping from yesterday and discard.

-Round two of glazing and weaving is exactly like the first, now that we have our panels re-taped.
-One panel at a time, we glaze (all the way to those tape lines, and make sure you actually hit/overlap the painters tape a bit),
+Now that we have our panels re-taped, round two of glazing and weaving is exactly like the first.
+We glaze one panel at a time (all the way to those tape lines, and make sure you actually overlap the painter’s tape a bit).

-then weave our back and forth horizontal swipes, followed by one vertical swipe, ceiling toward floor.
+Then weave our back and forth horizontal swipes, followed by one vertical swipe, ceiling toward the floor.

-We’re done!
-Remove that tape, and take a look at your painted denim faux finish!!
+Woohoo – we’re done!
+Remove all remaining tape and take a look at your painted denim faux finish!

-We hope that you’ll enjoy this denim color paint as much as we do.
+We hope that you’ll enjoy your new denim paint faux finish as much as we love ours.

 To see a similar faux finish, called “Linen”, check out these posts, from our other son’s room!

-Not ready to take on this DIY project right now?
-Then just pin it for later:
+Not ready to take on your denim paint project right now?
+Pin this denim paint project for later: